graphql-python/graphene-tornado/README.md

 # graphene-tornado

-A project for running [Graphene](http://graphene-python.org/) on top of [Tornado](http://www.tornadoweb.org/) in Python 2.7.
+A project for running [Graphene](http://graphene-python.org/) on top of [Tornado](http://www.tornadoweb.org/) in Python 2 and 3.
 The codebase is a port of [graphene-django](https://github.com/graphql-python/graphene-django).

 # Examples